Gagniuc/World-smallest-js-chart-v2.0/README.md

 <img src="https://github.com/Gagniuc/World-smallest-js-chart-v2.0/blob/main/img/x.png?raw=true" height="100">

+For a better visualization, the implementation of this chart narrows the <kbd>y-axis</kbd> and shows only the region between the two values.
+To obtain this relative reduction, the minimum similarity score value was taken into account.
+Thus, the following change was made to the Chart function:

 <img src="https://github.com/Gagniuc/World-smallest-js-chart-v2.0/blob/main/img/ylu.png?raw=true" height="100">

-where mn is the minimum value and mx is the maximum value found in the list of similarity scores, h is the canvas height, and si is the current value of the similarity index.
-Note that the inner workings of the Chart function were fully described for the previous implementations (see Additional algorithm 15.2).
+Where <i>mn</i> is the minimum value and <i>mx</i> is the maximum value found in the signal (a sequence of numbers), <i>h</i> is the canvas height, and s[<i>i</i>] is the current value of the signal.
+Note that the inner workings of the Chart function were fully described for the [previous implementations](https://github.com/Gagniuc/World-smallest-js-chart-v1.0).
 This concludes the changes related to the Chart function.

 ```
 function Chart(q,c,e) {